MarkZhebelev/AnimationBlock/README.md

 ### `npm start`

-Runs the app in development mode using Webpack Dev Server.\
+Runs both the development server and the JSON server concurrently.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The development server is available at [http://localhost:3000](http://localhost:3000), and the JSON server is available at [http://localhost:3002](http://localhost:3002).

-Webpack will automatically bundle your project and refresh the page when you make edits.
+Webpack will automatically bundle your project and refresh the page when you make edits, while the JSON server serves the data from the `db.json` file.

 ### `npm run build`

 Builds the app for production into the `dist` folder.\
 The production build is optimized for the best performance.

+### `npm run server`

+Runs the JSON server in standalone mode, serving data from `./server/db.json` at [http://localhost:3002](http://localhost:3002).

 ### `npm test`